Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates

-Intuitively it seems that the entanglement is given by the number of worldlines that connect part 1 and 2.
-However, this is not always true, as we will see later in this work.
-But once it is the case, then the entanglement entropy will undergo a transition, which matches the transition of completely packed loop with crossings (CPLC).
-The transition corresponds to different entanglement scaling with system size averaged from trajectories of time-evolved TFDS $U\otimes I \ket{\Psi} =\sum_{i} c_i \ket{\Psi_i}_1 \otimes \ket{\Phi_i}_2$.
-Equivalently, the von Neumann entanglement $S=-\sum_i c_i^2 \log_2(c_i^2)$ between two parts of $\ket{\Psi}$ undergoes a transition.

-\textit{Building block of the circuit}--- To build a diagrammatic representation of the circuit, we need to find proper representations for all gates used in the circuit.
-First, we make $R$ matrix gates generators of a braid group
+\textit{Building block of the circuit}--- To build a diagrammatic representation of the circuit, we need to find proper representations for all gates.
+First, we make $R$ matrix gates generators of a braid group, including standard swap gates in $\sigma_z$ basis as a special case.